iwakura-enterprises/documentations/Writerside/topics/Jean.md

 ## Creating a Jean instance

-There is just one way to create a Jean instance.
+There are two ways to create a Jean instance.

+`new Jean(Path, Serializer, LoadOptions)`
+: Constructs a new Jean instance with the specified configuration directory, serializer and default load options.

 `new Jean(Path, Serializer)`
 : Constructs a new Jean instance with the specified configuration directory and serializer.
+Uses `LoadOptions#DEFAULT` for load options.

 The `Path` parameter specifies the directory where configuration files will be stored.
 The `Serializer` parameter defines the serialization format to be used for reading and writing configuration files.
+The default load options are used when loading configurations w/o specifying custom options.

 ## Serializers